 Are you looking to improve your golf game?
 If so, one of the critical tools in your arsenal is the 7 iron.
 But what exactly is a 7 iron, and how can it help your game?

 A 7 iron is a club typically used for mid-range shots and has a loft angle of around 30-35 degrees.
 This means it can produce a relatively high, soft landing shot when struck properly.
 It’s often used to hit shots from the fairway or rough.

 This Honest Golfers guide will cover everything you need to know about the 7 iron, including its meaning, standard length, loft, average distance, swing speed, and how to hit it like a pro.
 Keep reading to learn more.

 The 7 iron is a mid-range club used for various shots on the golf course.
 It’s typically considered a versatile club that can be used in multiple situations, such as hitting approach shots to the green, escaping bunkers, or navigating tight lies in the rough.

-The 7 iron is also popular for hitting high, soft shots that land softly and stop quickly on the green.
+The 7 iron is considered one of the best golf irons for hitting high, soft shots that land gently and stop quickly on the green.